Pierre-Sassoulas/grey-handling/README.rst

 When you launch by hitting **left CTRL while holding SHIFT** :

+- If you have **Scrap** installed, we search in your junk list, if not, only in your grey items.
 - If your bags are full **pick the worst item** (left click to throw or give)
 - If there isn't a worst item **make your two worst items glow in bag**
 - If one ore more **mutually beneficial trades** exist, suggest the fairest one.
 You need to be grouped with a teammate to see what they're looting.